Upcoming events

 read more »

-We will be selling field guides, jewelry, our 2023 CAzBA calendar and some butterfly related art on our "book table".
+We will be selling field guides, jewelry and some butterfly related art on our "book table".
 There will definitely be time to socialize with drinks and munchies provided.

 Location is Papago Buttes Church of the Brethren, 2450 N. 64th Street, Scottsdale, AZ 85257 (On the NW corner of Oak and 64th St. (about a mile north of the Desert Botanical Garden).